This article will explain two different ways to find factorial of a number in python using

 Thus, in every iteration, this variable will hold the product of a number with all numbers before it and at the end of the loop it will have the product of all numbers till 1.

-Number whose factorial needs to be calculated is read from the keyboard using
+Number whose factorial needs to be calculated is read as input from the keyboard using

 Enter a number